Windower/docs/_pages/addons/gearswap.md

 There is no settings file for GearSwap.

 ## Additional Assistance
 The `Windower/addons/GearSwap/beta_examples_and_information` folder has a file in it named `Variables.xlsx` that gives more specific information.
-If that is insufficient, you can go to BlueGartr's FFXI section or FFXIAH and ask for more assistance .
+If that is insufficient, you can go to BlueGartr's FFXI section or FFXIAH and ask for more assistance.